dhutapratama/docs/authentication.md

 <a name="password-confirmation"></a>
 ## Password Confirmation

 While building your application, you may occasionally have actions that should require the user to confirm their password before the action is performed or before the user is redirected to a sensitive area of the application.
-Laravel includes built-in middleware to make this process a breeze.
+Lets includes built-in middleware to make this process a breeze.
 Implementing this feature will require you to define two routes: one route to display a view asking the user to confirm their password and another route to confirm that the password is valid and redirect the user to their intended destination.

 > **Note**
-> The following documentation discusses how to integrate with Laravel's password confirmation features directly; however, if you would like to get started more quickly, the [Laravel application starter kits](/docs/{{version}}/starter-kits) include support for this feature!
+> The following documentation discusses how to integrate with Lets's password confirmation features directly; however, if you would like to get started more quickly, the [Lets application starter kits](/docs/{{version}}/starter-kits) include support for this feature!

 <a name="password-confirmation-configuration"></a>
 ### Configuration